There's a ton of people providing services online. Discover which ones you should avoid and our recommendations for a variety of services.

 - DEFCON 20: Crypto and the Cops: the Law of Key Disclosure and Forced Decryption

 Why is it not recommended to choose a US-based service?

-Services based in the United States are not recommended because of the country's surveillance programs, use of National Security Letters (NSLs) and accompanying gag orders, which forbid the recipient from talking about the request.
+Services based in the United States are not recommended because of the country's surveillance programs and use of National Security Letters (NSLs) with accompanying gag orders, which forbid the recipient from talking about the request.
 This combination allows the government to secretly force companies to grant complete access to customer data and transform the service into a tool of mass surveillance.